aafshar17/data_journalism_and_d3/README.md

 ## Project Description

-Find a correlation between two data variables, each measured state by state and taken from different data sources.
-Visualize the correlation with a scatter plot and embed the graphic into an .html file.
+Found a correlation between two data variables, each measured state by state and taken from different data sources.
+Used D3 to visualize the correlation with a scatter plot and embed the graphic into an html file.
 Further details can be found in the Instructions.md file.